 Information about possible exceptional arrangements at the patent offices in Finland, Russia and Eurasia due to coronavirus pandemic

-The local patent and trademark offices in Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Ukraine and Uzbekistan have not informed of any exceptional arrangements or adjustments to due dates nor to the allowable extensions due to coronavirus (COVID-19) pandemic for the moment.
+The local patent and trademark offices in Armenia, Kyrgyzstan, Tajikistan, Turkmenistan and Ukraine have not informed of any adjustments to due dates nor to the allowable extensions due to coronavirus (COVID-19) pandemic for the moment.
+However, many Examiners are working remotely and for example hearings are currently postponed.

 The following exceptional arrangements are in place: